maltsevd/MessageParser/README.md

 ### Installing

 - Clone the repository
-- Install the necessary packages using `pip install -r requirements.txt` (assuming a requirements.txt file is present)
+- Install the necessary packages using `pip install -r requirements.txt` or with poetry using `poetry init` in the project folder.

 ### Executing program